santogioia-scandit/data-capture-documentation/docs/sdks/web/matrixscan/get-started.md

 For this tutorial, we will setup Barcode Tracking for tracking QR codes.

 :::note
-If your scenario is similar to one described in [Barcode Tracking Scenarios](barcode-capture/barcode-tracking-scenarios.html), then you should consider using [BarcodeTrackingSettings.forScenario()](https://docs.scandit.com/data-capture-sdk/web/barcode-capture/api/barcode-tracking-settings.html#method-scandit.datacapture.barcode.tracking.BarcodeTrackingSettings.ForScenario) for better results.
+Consider using [BarcodeTrackingSettings.forScenario()](https://docs.scandit.com/data-capture-sdk/web/barcode-capture/api/barcode-tracking-settings.html#method-scandit.datacapture.barcode.tracking.BarcodeTrackingSettings.ForScenario) for better results.
 :::

 Next, create a [BarcodeTracking](https://docs.scandit.com/data-capture-sdk/web/barcode-capture/api/barcode-tracking.html#class-scandit.datacapture.barcode.tracking.BarcodeTracking) instance with the data capture context and the settings initialized in the previous steps: